Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/abaqus/README.md

 > [!WARNING]
 > The Abaqus container file is quite large (10GB) so please be sure to copy it to a location where you have enough space (i.e. your project directory), or you can run the container from this location.
+>
+> You must be on a compute node to run containers.

 You can run Abaqus either in an interactive job or non-interactively by using a batch script (recommended).